ReCoded-Org/curriculum-backend-readings/module8-typescript/r2.1-backend-frameworks-typescript/README.md

 2. Entities and columns and Entity manager
 3. Database-specific column types
 4. Repositories and custom repositories.
-5. Clean object relational model and Associations (relations)
+5. Clean object-relational model and Associations (relations)
 6. Eager and lazy relations.
 Uni-directional, bi-directional and self-referenced relations.
 7. Supports multiple inheritance patterns.
-8. Cascades, Indices and Transactions.
+8. Cascades, Indices, and Transactions.
 9. Migrations and automatic migrations generation.
 10. Connection pooling and Replication.
 11. Using multiple database instances.
-12. Working with multiple databases types and Cross-database and cross-schema queries.
+12. Working with multiple database types and Cross-database and cross-schema queries.
-13. Elegant-syntax, flexible and powerful QueryBuilder.
+13. Elegant syntax, flexible and powerful QueryBuilder.
 14. Left and inner joins.
 15. Proper pagination for queries using joins.
 16. Query caching.